 The club is not a tag-along organisation.
 It is essentially a social club of like minded people with a passion for the outdoors, using their four wheel drive vehicles to explore this great country.
 Each member takes responsibility for their own health and well being, vehicle preparation and social compatibility, particularly on long remote trips.
 The Trip Leader provides the itinerary and coordinates the trip group, often involving a pre-trip meeting.
 Each member of the trip is expected to provide day to day support in the activities associated with conducting a successful and enjoyable trip.

-For examples of recent trips, click here Activities.
+For examples of recent trips, click here for Activities.

 For more information about the club, click here Contact Us.